 Advantages of traveling by bus and train over car

-Many trains and buses don’t require reservation, so you can just show up at the station the day of your trip and grab a ticket without paying an exorbitant last-minute fare.
-You don’t need to plan anything, unless it’s a long weekend.
+Many trains and buses don’t require a reservation, so you can just show up at the station the day of your trip and grab a ticket without paying an exorbitant last-minute fare.
+You don’t need to plan anything unless it’s a long weekend.

 How to visit Los Angeles without a car?

 When my Californian native friends found out that I was planning on using buses in the city, they looked at me like I was insane.
 Public buses are some sort of ‘taboo’ to locals, but let me tell you that they work just fine and there’s nothing to be afraid of!